MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/admin/help-additional-resources.md

 ---
 # Help and additional resources

-There are several resources available to you covering planning, operating, and using Dynamics 365 Customer Engagement (on-premises) apps.
+There are several resources available to you covering planning, operating, and using Dynamics 365 Customer Engagement (on-premises).

 ## Self-service help resources